How to make a good complaint

 Complaining by telephone

-• have all of the information that you need to hand
+- have all of the information that you need ready.

-• speak to the person in charge; the manager or owner wherever possible
+- speak to the person in charge; (the manager or owner) if possible

-• explain what the problem is calmly and firmly
+- explain what the problem is calmly and clearly

-• make notes of the date, time and who you speak to or ask for a transcript or email
+- make notes of the date, time, who you speak to.

 Complaining in writing

-1. Be concise and stick to the facts.
+1. Be clear, concise and keep to the facts.

-2. Include essential information relating to the product or service that you bought or received.
-For example: the date/time of the issue, location, name of person on duty, name of product, what the problem was, your account number, model number, price, warranty information and reference number.
-Keep original documents and scan and upload if necessary.
+2. Include key details about the product or service that you bought or received.
+Such as the date/time of the issue, location, name of person on duty, name of product, what the problem was, your account number, model number, price, warranty information and reference number.

 3. Explain clearly what the problem is

-4. Explain the negative effect the problem has had for you and how disappointed you are in the service, but avoid making any personal attacks on the company or staff.
+4. Explain how it affected you and how you are disappointed with the service.
+Be firm but avoid personal comments or attacks on the company or staff.

-5. Explain what you would like to be done to fix the problem or issue.
-This could include an apology, a refund, a repair or a replacement product or training of staff..
+5. Say what you would like to be done to fix the problem.
+This could be an apology, a refund, a repair or a replacement product or staff training so it doesn’t happen again.

-7. If the goods or services did not meet the legal requirements you can also mention the Supply of Goods & Services Act and the Sale of Goods Act.
+7. Remind them of consumer laws.
+If the goods or services did not meet the legal requirements you can also mention the Supply of Goods & Services Act and the Sale of Goods Act.

-9. Date the letter and indicate how they should contact you
+9. Date the letter and say how they should contact you

-The organisation may offer to settle your complaint.
-This may be in the form of an apology, a refund, a repair or a replacement.
-You can either choose to accept this offer or continue to negotiate.
-Please note if you accept this offer you will probably not be able to ask for more compensation later on.
-If you are uncertain whether or not to accept the offer, you should seek further advice from Citizen’s Advice .
+The organisation may offer an apology, a refund, a repair or a replacement.
+You can choose to accept this offer or ask for more to be done.
+If you accept you will probably not be able to ask for more or extra compensation later.
+If you are unsure, you should get advice from Citizens Advice

 If you are not satisfied with the outcome of your complaint

-If you are not happy with the response that you receive from the organisation there are other ways that you can complain.
+If you are not happy with the response from the organisation or it doesnt solve your problem there are other ways that you can complain.

 Independent organisations you can complain to